-- Bake at 350ºF for 30-40 minutes, then test the bread with a toothpick for doneness. (it should come out clean) If the bread is still too moist bake at 5 minute intervals until done.
+- Bake at 350ºF for 30-40 minutes, then test the bread with a toothpick.
+It will come out clean when the bread is ready.
+If the bread is still too moist bake at 5 minute intervals until done.

 *I suggest weighing the bananas for best results.

 *When measuring the flour, use a spoon to scoop it into the measuring cup.
 Scooping the flour with the measuring cup can cause too much flour to be added.

 *If your batter is dry slowly incorporate 1/4 cup non-dairy milk.
 You can also add the non-dairy milk to the wet ingredients if your bananas seem dry after mashing.